 Meaning

-The message behind “In oneself lies the whole world and if you know how to look and learn, the door is there and the key is in your hand.
-Nobody on earth can give you either the key or the door to open, except yourself.” revolves around wisdom.
-It suggests that wisdom grows through experience, making it relatable to many people's experiences.
+In the quote “In oneself lies the whole world and if you know how to look and learn, the door is there and the key is in your hand.
+Nobody on earth can give you either the key or the door to open, except yourself.,” the emphasis is on wisdom.
+It highlights the thought that wisdom grows through experience while implying that mistakes teach valuable lessons.

 Theme